You see a company that’s advertising ridiculously low rates for replacement windows.

 - Use right amount of screws depending on size of window

-- Install flashing properly on exterior
+- Install capping properly on the exterior

 - Install finish moldings